Banana diet plan, or a banana island, is an easy and sweet way to detox, start your weight loss journey and aid your body’s healing.

 Bananas can only promote weight gain if you over eat on calories.
 The same is true for any other food – and not just bananas.

-A banana island is also a tool to help you transition to a much healthier diet, such as a fruit-based raw or high raw plan.
+A banana island is also a tool to help you transition to a much healthier diet that’s vegan and loaded with raw fruits and veggies.

 If you want to create a beautiful body and stay lean long term, the secret is a whole-food, plant-based diet, including other lifestyle factors, such as exercise, sleep, stress management, etc.